 In high school, Leo W. Banks worked loading delivery trucks with the Sunday edition of the Boston Globe.
 In those days the Sunday paper was really heavy, so he switched from lifting to writing.
 He graduated from Boston College and earned a masters degree from the University of Arizona, where he later taught writing.
 His articles have appeared in the USA Today, Newsday, Miami Herald, National Review, National Geographic Traveler, Sports Illustrated, Wall Street Journal and many others.
 He has been a correspondent for the Los Angeles Times and, yes, the Boston Globe.

 He has written four books of Old West history for Arizona Highways publishing and co-wrote a book about the Grand Canyon.
 His book about the saguaro cactus won’t stop selling.
 He has won numerous journalism awards and today writes a column for True West magazine.
-Double Wide is his first novel.
+Double Wide, his first novel, won the 2018 Spur Awards for Best First Novel and Best Contemporary Western…and was True West Magazine‘s Western Crime Novel of the Year.

 He displays an excellent ear for bitter, cynical dialog and an unsparing eye for desperate characters running on empty